txjhawk/framework/README.md

 ##### Usage

-Create your project directory something like
+Create your project directory something like this.

 ```sh
     - src/